 Repossession substantially impacts a borrower’s credit score.
-If you’ve had a car repossessed, this negative event can stay on your credit report for up to seven years and will significantly reduce your chances of getting new credit or good interest rates.
+If you’ve had a car repossessed, this negative event can stay on your credit report for up to seven years and will significantly reduce your chances of getting new credit or good interest rates, including for another car loan.
 This is why it’s smart to proactively avoid repossession.

 What Kinds of Property Can Be Repossessed?

 While cars are the most commonly repossessed secured assets, creditors and lenders can also repossess other items if you default on a loan.
 Some examples are jewelry, artwork, appliances, tools, and computers.
 In some cases, other valuable items can be repossessed to cover the amount the borrower owes to the lender, though seizure of unsecured property is rare.
 Foreclosure is similar to repossession.
 It happens when a borrower defaults on a mortgage.
 In this case, the lender takes back the property and sells it to address the default.
 Foreclosure allows lenders to get back some, if not all, of the money that they previously lent to the borrower for the purchase of their home (the asset).

 When the lender sells the repossessed vehicle at a commercially reasonable price but it doesn’t cover the outstanding debt, the borrower may be left to pay a deficiency balance.
 After having your car repossessed, this can feel like a double whammy.
 The deficiency balance equals the outstanding balance on the loan and any repossession costs minus the sale price of the car.
 Repossession costs can include storage fees, penalties, towing costs, skip tracing costs, attorney’s fees, and court costs.